Open Budget Survey Results

 How comprehensive is the content of the key budget documents that Sierra Leone makes available to the public?

-Sierra Leone’s transparency score of 39 in the OBS 2019 is near its score in 2017.
+Sierra Leone’s transparency score of 45 in the OBS 2021 is moderately higher than its score in 2019.

 Sierra Leone has increased the availability of budget information by:

 Sierra Leone should prioritize the following actions to improve budget transparency: